merrymitch/COMP4300/README.md

 # COMP 4300
-- Computer Architecture Labs and Homework
+COMP 4300 Labs and Homework
-- DISCLAIMER: By duplicating, copying, or redistributing material found in this the website and GitHub Repository, you(the "User") are in direct violation of Auburn University Title XII Student Academic Honesty Code: Violations 1201.4 (Violations of the Student Academic Honesty Code).
+Computer Architecture

 ```

-        Total Views per Day from 2022-10-11 to 2022-12-14
+        Total Views per Day from 2022-10-11 to 2022-12-15

         Repository Views
       31 ┼                           ╭╮